Ezhilarasi-ES/CODTECH-Task-1/README.md

 1.HTML5:

     Structuring the content of the application, creating the layout, and embedding elements such as input fields and buttons.
-    Defining the user interface in the browser​(index).
+    Defining the user interface in the browser​.

 2.CSS3:

     Styling the user interface to make it visually appealing, including responsiveness for different screen sizes.
-    Managing layout design, colors, and positioning elements such as input boxes, buttons, and task lists​(index).
+    Managing layout design, colors, and positioning elements such as input boxes, buttons, and task lists​.

 3.JavaScript (ES6):